What does it mean to be a barista?

 The objective is to make every student confident and able to run their very own coffee bar with excellence and knowledge.

-This workshop is offered both in Portland, Oregon, and Long Island City, New York.
+This workshop is offered in Portland, Oregon, and Long Island City, New York.

 Barista Competition/Latte Art Workshop [1-5 Days]: